 The group exhibition Garden State shows a selection of works that emphasize wild margins from our super-monitored surroundings and examine the ‘garden methodologies’ of contemporary control systems.
 The concept of the exhibition is inspired by the city of Rotterdam, its port, and its landscape engineering.

-As a group, the works aspire to give a non-mainstream portrait of the urban cityscape.
 Garden State presents critical reflections on land use, reclamation, mapping, militarism and territory, urban growth, industrial technologies, and their repercussions on nature and ecosystems.

 With: Marwa Arsanios, Felicity Hammond, Manjot Kaur, Esther Kokmeijer, Hilda Moucharrafieh, Katja Novitskova, Piet Oudolf, Bik Van der Pol, Amir Yatziv